 Kim and her three young children love adventure, but they felt like their outdoor time was too often lost to the cosy temptation of the sofa, a piece of cake and a television screen.
 Kim had fond memories of a childhood spent playing outdoors and was determined to give her children a freer and wilder childhood, with more time outside for exploring and learning about the world around them.
-30 Days Wild provided the perfect opportunity to make her family wilder.
+30 Days Wild provided the perfect opportunity to make her family a little wilder.

 Inspired by the annual nature challenge, they spent their weekends hunting for fossils on Monmouth Beach, joined a snowdrop planting session and celebrated a birthday with a 2-minute beach clean.
 They even helped to rescue more than 60 crabs from a discarded plastic fishing net!